Rehabilitation and Physical Therapy

 Although sitting on the comfy couch in your pajamas might sound like a more comfortable way to work, you are at risk for musculoskeletal strain or pain from awkward sitting postures.
 Here are some tips for setting up a home office and preventing pain and injuries.
 Read More: 4 steps to a pain-free home office

 A balance disorder is a condition that makes you feel unsteady as if you are moving or spinning even though you are standing still or lying down.
 Studies indicate that “dizziness” is among the three most common complaints encountered in the primary care setting.
 Read More: Balance Disorders: Common Causes and Treatments

 Dry needling doesn’t sound like a fun day at the park but intramuscular stimulation, as it is sometimes called, is a treatment used to target and restore muscle function while reducing muscle pain.
 Read More: Dry needling therapy to increase muscle function and reduce pain

 The Rehabilitation Center is dedicated to practicing Physical and Occupational Therapy within an evidence-based, clinical practice paradigm.
 Read More: All Physical Therapy and Rehabilitation Services

 Our therapists provide customized, therapeutic interventions to meet a wide array of individual needs.
-Read More: Rehabilitation Center Therapists
+Read More: Physical and Occupational Therapists

 If you would like to speak to someone about our services, please let us know!